ties2/ComputerVision-DataScience-Master/lectures/machine learning/Neural Networks.markdown

 * **MLPs:** General-purpose networks using fully connected layers.
 Good for tabular data or when spatial structure isn't critical.
 Can have many parameters if input is large (like raw images).
 * **CNNs:** Specialized for grid-like data (images).
 Use convolution (local connectivity and parameter sharing) and pooling to efficiently learn spatial hierarchies of features.
 Generally more effective and parameter-efficient for image tasks than basic MLPs.

+---
+## review these related topics"

+•	Data, Models, and Learning
+•	Predictor (as a function vs. as a probabilistic model)
+•	Parameter Estimation (Training) vs. Prediction
+•	Empirical Risk Minimization (ERM)
+•	Loss Function
+•	Empirical Risk vs. Expected Risk
+•	Overfitting & Underfitting
+•	Regularization (Regularizer, Regularization parameter)
+•	Cross-Validation (Training set, Test set, Validation set)
+•	Maximum Likelihood Estimation (MLE)
+•	Likelihood & Negative Log-Likelihood
+•	Maximum A Posteriori (MAP) Estimation
+•	Prior & Posterior
+•	Probabilistic Modeling
+•	Bayesian Inference
+•	Joint Distribution
+•	Marginal Likelihood (Model Evidence)
+•	Latent Variables
+•	Directed Graphical Models (Bayesian Networks)
+•	Conditional Independence & d-Separation
+•	Model Selection & Hyperparameters
+•	Nested Cross-Validation
+•	Occam's Razor
+•	Bayes Factor
+•	AIC / BIC (Akaike/Bayesian Information Criterion)

+### Core Concepts

+* Data, Models, and Learning: Data is the information.
+Models are mathematical structures that try to find patterns in that data.
+Learning is the process of using the data to adjust the model's parameters to make it accurate.

+* Predictor (Function vs. Probabilistic): A function-based predictor gives a single, definite answer (e.g., "price = $150,000").
+A probabilistic predictor gives a distribution of answers (e.g., "70% chance price is $140-160k").

+###  Model Training & Evaluation

+* Parameter Estimation (Training) vs. Prediction: Training is the "learning" phase where the model uses data to find its optimal internal settings (parameters).
+Prediction is using that trained model to make guesses on new, unseen data.

+* Loss Function: A function that measures how "wrong" a model's prediction is compared to the true answer.
+A high loss means a bad prediction; low loss means a good one.

+* Empirical Risk Minimization (ERM): The core idea of training.
+It means finding the model parameters that minimize the average loss across all data in your training set.

+* Empirical Risk vs. Expected Risk: Empirical Risk is the average loss on the training data you have.
+Expected Risk is the theoretical average loss on all possible data (past, present, and future) from the true data distribution.
+We use empirical risk to estimate the expected risk.

+* Overfitting & Underfitting: Overfitting is when a model learns the training data too well (including its noise) and fails on new data.
+Underfitting is when a model is too simple and fails to capture the underlying pattern in any data.

+* Regularization (Regularizer, Regularization parameter): A technique to prevent overfitting.
+A Regularizer is a penalty added to the loss function for model complexity.
+The Regularization parameter (λ) controls how strong that penalty is.

+* Cross-Validation (Training, Test, Validation set): A method to reliably check model performance.

+    * Training Set: Data used to fit the model's parameters.

+    * Validation Set: Data used to tune model settings (Hyperparameters).

+    * Test Set: Data kept hidden until the very end to give a final, unbiased score of the model's real-world performance.

+### Probabilistic & Bayesian Methods

+* Maximum Likelihood Estimation (MLE): A method to find parameters by asking: "What parameters make the data I observed the most probable?"

+* Likelihood & Negative Log-Likelihood: Likelihood (P(data∣parameters)) is the probability of seeing the data, given a choice of parameters.
+Negative Log-Likelihood is a mathematical transformation (−log(likelihood)) that is often easier for computers to minimize.

+* Maximum A Posteriori (MAP) Estimation: Similar to MLE, but it also includes a Prior belief.
+It balances "What parameters make the data likely?" with "What parameters were likely to begin with?"

+* Prior & Posterior: A Prior is your belief about parameters before you see any data.
+A Posterior is your updated belief after seeing the data.

+* Probabilistic Modeling: An approach that builds models using probability distributions, allowing the model to represent and quantify uncertainty.

+* Bayesian Inference: A statistical framework that uses Bayes' Theorem to systematically update beliefs (from prior to posterior) as more evidence (data) is collected.

+* Joint Distribution: A single probability distribution that describes the probabilities of all variables in a system together.

+### Model Structure

+* Latent Variables: "Hidden" variables that are not directly observed in the data but are inferred by the model to help explain the observed data.

+* Directed Graphical Models (Bayesian Networks): Diagrams that show variables as nodes and dependencies (or "causal" links) as arrows.
+They visually represent a joint probability distribution.

+* Conditional Independence & d-Separation: Conditional Independence means variable A is independent of B, given that we know C. d-Separation is the graphical rule used on a Bayesian Network to determine which variables are conditionally independent.

+### Model Selection & Comparison
+Model Selection & Hyperparameters: Hyperparameters are the model's high-level settings that you must choose before training (e.g., the regularization parameter).
+Model Selection is the process of testing different models and hyperparameters to find the best one.

+* Nested Cross-Validation: A robust, two-level CV method.
+An "outer loop" estimates final model performance, and an "inner loop" performs hyperparameter tuning for each outer fold.

+* Occam's Razor: The principle that, all else being equal, the simplest model that explains the data well is the best one.
+It's a guiding philosophy against overfitting.

+* Marginal Likelihood (Model Evidence): The probability of the data given the model, P(data∣model), averaged over all possible parameters.
+A high value means the model is a good fit for the data.

+* Bayes Factor: A ratio of the marginal likelihoods of two different models.
+It's used to compare which model is better supported by the data.

+* AIC / BIC (Akaike/Bayesian Information Criterion): Scores used for model selection.
+Both reward models for good data fit (high likelihood) but penalize them for being too complex (having too many parameters)